-T208 Fireside Baseball Cards
+1911 T208 Fireside Baseball Cards

-Measuring the same size as most tobacco cards of its day, T208 cards feature a similar design the the vaunted T206s with a white border around the card.
-However, there are differences in the design.
-The words World's Champions 1910 appear above each player and the outline of a white elephant appear on each player's jersey.
-Finally, the ink used for the last name and Athletics team name is blue.
-Card backs feature an advertisement for Cullivan's tobacco, with Athletics Series printed above it.
+T208 cards measure the same size as most tobacco cards of the time (1-1/2" by 2-5/8") and include a similar design the the vaunted T206s with a white border around the card.
+However, there are several key differences.
+The words "World's Champions 1910" appear above each player and the outline of an elephant can be seen on each player's jersey.
+Also, the ink used for the last name and Athletics team name is blue.
+Card backs feature an advertisement for Cullivan's Fireside tobacco, with Athletics Series printed above it.
 At the bottom is the Syracuse street address for Cullivan's factory.

-Key T208 Fireside Baseball Cards:
+Key T208 Fireside Baseball Cards

-T208 Fireside Baseball Card Checklist
+1911 T208 Fireside Baseball Base Set Checklist